 To maintain a safe and clean environment, no eating, drinking or smoking will be permitted in any classroom, laboratory or auditorium.
-Student violators will be referred to the Assistant Dean and Program Director for disciplinary action.
+Student violators will be referred to the Associate Dean and Program Director for disciplinary drinking.

 CODE OF STUDENT CONDUCT